pelotom/burrido/README.md

 })
 ```

-It's insructive to see what happens when you apply these different *do*-notations to the same generator block:
+It's instructive to see what happens when you apply these different *do*-notations to the same generator block:

 ```javascript
 const { from } = Observable